statechannels/statechannels/readme.md

 3. Install truffle: `npm install -g truffle`.
 4. Install [ganache](http://truffleframework.com/ganache/).
 5. Run `lerna bootstrap` anywhere in the project.
-6. Within a package run `npm test`.
+6. Within a package, run `npm test` for that package's tests.
+Or, run it from the project root to test both `fmg-core` and `fmg-simple-adjudicator`.

+NOTE: while the above instructions use globally installed `lerna` and `truffle` node modules, the tests running on circleci use dev dependencies, and may therefore produce different results.

 ### License